 Date: 13 October 2021 | 12:30PM - 1:30PM UTC time zone (for other time zones click here)

-Speaker: Professor James Poterba, MIT
+Speaker: Professor James Poterba, MIT and NBER

 Dr. Poterba's research focuses on how taxation affects the economic decisions of households and firms, particularly those involving saving and portfolio behavior.
 His recent research has analyzed the determinants of retirement saving, the draw-down of assets after households reach retirement, and the role of tax-deferred retirement saving programs such as 401(k) plans in contributing to retirement security.